Coronavirus and the fake apps that steal your data

 If you are interested in following the evolution of the Coronavirus epidemic closely, and you tend to look for information on new cases of the Covid-19 virus, be careful!
-Applications and pages are appearing on the Internet that promise to facilitate the access to important information, but ultimately they intend to hack phones and extort money from their users.
-This guide will help you spot and avoid them.
+Applications appear on the Internet that promise to facilitate access to critical information, but ultimately they intend to hack phones and extort money from their users.

 The experts from DomainTools have discovered the ‘COVID-19 Tracker’.
-An app which claims to offer updated information on the latest cases within your region, or city, and even identify when someone who has been infected by the virus is near you.
+An app that claims to offer updated information on the latest cases within your region or city, and even identifies when someone who has been infected by the virus is near you.
 If you download it, and grant the permissions that it asks us for, (under the guise of sending you regular updates), the app blocks the phone screen and shows us a message demanding a payment of $100 in bitcoin to be able to unlock it, among other threats.

-The good news is that Google has already begun taking action against the types of app, removing them from the Google Play Store and protecting all devices that have Android 7.0 or higher.
+The good news is that Google has already begun taking action against these types of apps, removing them from the Google Play Store and protecting all devices that have Android 7.0 or higher.
 Therefore, these apps can only be distributed in unofficial app stores or through social networks, where you should be especially vigilant in case of any type of suspicious information.